 - There must be a series outline at the end of the script.

 Can you recommend any good examples of a Fiction Podcast?

 Some of our favorites are: Homecoming, Sandra, The Truth, The Bright Sessions, and Life After.
 These podcasts are good examples to show the range of formatting differences – The Truth is an anthology series with all episodes all following a common theme.
 Homecoming has two distinct seasons following the same story, The Bright Sessions has many episodes all following one storyline, and Life After is a great example of a limited series.

 When are the deadlines?

-All Fiction Podcast scripts must submitted online by the final deadline Friday, July 6th, at 11:59PM PST to be eligible for the competition.
-Regular submission closes on Tuesday, May 15th, at 11:59PM PST.
+All Fiction Podcast scripts must submitted online by the final deadline Friday, July 9th, at 11:59PM PST to be eligible for the competition.
+The Regular Deadline is May 21, at 11:59PM PST.

 When will I be notified of my placement?

 All entrants to the Fiction Podcast Script competition will be notified via email and postal mail (US only) by mid-September!
 Please make sure we’re not going to spam in your email if you are an entrant!
 The winner will be announced at the Awards Luncheon on Saturday, October 23.